-Diamonds over .50ct come with a grading certificate.
+White diamonds over .50ct generally come with a grading certificate.
 Diamonds between .25ct and .50ct will occasionally come with a grading certificate, but not always.
 On our listings, mm sizes and carat weights are approximate and depend on actual diamond availability.

 Our approach to diamond buying is to get the best available stone within your budget and prioritizing the elements that affect the way the diamond looks in real life, not in a laboratory.
 Our standard options have a minimum of SI clarity, very good cut, and H in color, though we shoot for higher on all those factors.
 We prioritize the cut first when selecting a diamond since that is the factor that most contributes to the sparkle of a diamond.
 We try for excellent or ideal cuts whenever possible.
 Then we look at color and clarity.